 As I read about what happened one Thursday in March of 1937, I was dumbfounded.
 How had I never before heard of this awful tragedy so close to home which claimed the lives of nearly three hundred students and teachers?
 Two hundred and ninety seven lives lost on this day, to be exact.

 New London was a very rural and somewhat poor community before the 1930s were well underway, when the oil boom of that era sent activity and wealth rushing in from all directions.
 The newfound rush of activity from oil field discoveries was happening in many rural communities around East Texas and West Louisiana.

 For New London, the new wealth and healthy tax base enabled the construction of brand spanking new top notch school facilities on a 27-acre campus.
-On this campus was an elementary building, a gymnasium and a lighted football field.
+On this campus was an elementary building, a gymnasium with equipment as URBNFit Amazon balls and gym machines, and also a lighted football field, which help people maintaining a good health, with exercise using this equipment for this and changing their diet as well and the use of supplements so people can take advantage of the benefit of Safe Meds Keto Burn online.
 Perhaps the campus’s crown jewel was a $300,000 beautiful, modern, steel-framed, E-shaped school building for fifth through eleventh grade students (11th grade students were considered “seniors” at this time in “country” schools).

 The new school facilities had been completed by 1935.
 The buildings and specifically the new junior and senior high school building were widely touted as being completely modern and and one of the most up-to-date school buildings in Texas.

 Some five hundred students were in this new junior and senior high school building on March 18, 1937.
 Shortly after 3 p.m., just 13 minutes before school was to let out, a shop instructor turned on a band saw in the school workshop.